RuairidhWilliamson/PersonalWebsite/contents/posts/personal-website-rs.md

 Maybe a trade off could be made with a slower hashing algorithm like sha256 so that the cache could be shared across computers.

 - Jobber could use the modified time of files to check if they have changes without hashing the entire file.
-This is more complicated than it first seems as file modified times are not very reliable and vary based on the file system.
+This is more complicated than it first seems as file modified times are not very reliable and vary based on the filesystem.
-Different file systems and OSes have different resolutions of modified time too.
+Different filesystems and OSes have different resolutions of modified time too.

-- Jobber could use the file system events from notify to mark files as dirty.
+- Jobber could use the filesystem events from notify to mark files as dirty.
-Since we are monitoring the file system for changes to the files we care about.
+Since we are monitoring the filesystem for changes to the files we care about.
 It is wasteful to open all the files and check if their contents have changed since we already know exactly which files have changed.

 [View on GitHub](https://github.com/RuairidhWilliamson/PersonalWebsite)